Notice period for temporary agency workers: everything about your rights upon dismissal and termination of the temporary employment contract

 With agency clause

 Do you have an agency clause in your phase A contract?
-Then the agreement can be terminated immediately at any time as soon as the work stops.
-You may also resign at any time, provided you inform the temp agency at least one working day in advance.
+Then the agreement can be terminated immediately at any time as soon as the work ends.
+You may also resign at any time, provided you inform the staffing agency at least one working day in advance.

 Without agency clause